 C*-algebras

-C*-algebras are an integral part of quantization since the operator algebra
+C*-algebras give an interesting perspective on quantization since the operator algebra

-has this structure (this is more general than just "operators on a Hilbert space").
+has this structure (gives a different view on "operators on a Hilbert space").

 Furthermore, it is possible to actually CONSTRUCT